 However, it doesn’t make much sense to make all the links nofollow.
-The attribute was introduced by Google in 2005 as a reaction to aggressive link exchange and spam.
+This attribute value was introduced by Google in 2005 as a reaction to aggressive link exchange and spam.
 Companies would pay to have links pointing out to them and users would leave comments with various links on reputable websites.
-These actions resulted in incorrect rankings and, consequently, new measures such as the nofollow attribute.
+These actions resulted in incorrect rankings and, consequently, new measures such as nofollow.
 Not long after its introduction, because of spammy edits, Wikipedia switched to nofollow only and many other major sites were reconsidering their attitude towards outbound links.

-But as indexation rules evolved, new attributes were introduced for dealing with links to sources you don’t want to pass credit to.
-In 2019, specific attributes were created to mark sponsored or user-generated links.
+But as indexation rules evolved, new rel attribute values were introduced for dealing with links to sources you don’t want to pass credit to.
+In 2019, specific values were created to mark sponsored or user-generated links.
 Furthermore, as there were too many nofollow links across the web, Google changed the rules and made nofollow a hint—not a directive—for crawling and indexing purposes starting from March, 2020.

 UGC and sponsored links

 With all that in mind, when is it appropriate to nofollow a link?
-As we’ve mentioned, there are attributes designed for sponsored and user-generated content.
+As we’ve mentioned, there are rel attribute values designed for sponsored and user-generated content.
 They both prevent search engines from following the link but it’s important to use them specifically instead of nofollow.

-- UGC is an attribute for comments and forum posts.
+- UGC is intended for comments and forum posts.
 You can use UGC for links dropped in comments on your site, telling Google that it’s not your choice to endorse those sources.

-- Sponsored is an attribute that should go with partner links: if it’s a paid link and you don’t mark it as sponsored, you might get a penalty from Google.
+- Sponsored should go with partner links: if it’s a paid link and you don’t mark it as sponsored, you might get a penalty from Google.

-It’s important to use these attributes and not just stick to nofollow as this way, you’ll be telling Google more about your website’s relation to the linked content.
+It’s important to use these attribute values and not just stick to nofollow as this way, you’ll be telling Google more about your website’s relation to the linked content.